 Before using public-key authentication, the public/private key pair files must be created, with a copy of the public-key file being uploaded to a specific location on the server.
 The public and private keys are generated with a key generation utility.
 While the private and public keys within a key pair are related, a private key cannot be derived by someone who only possesses the corresponding public key.

 Public-key authentication is only successful when the client proves that it possesses the "secret" private key linked to the public-key file that the server is configured to use.
 Typically the private-key file on the client's machine is protected by a "passphrase", so even if the private-key file is stolen, an attacker must still know the passphrase in order to use it.
 In contrast with the "password" authentication method where the password is transmitted between the client and the server during the authentication process, the private key contents are not transmitted between the client and the server.
 Since the private key is never transmitted over the connection, the public-key authentication method is considered to be more secure than the password authentication method.
 Each key is usually between 1024 and 2048 bits in length.
+Starting with SecureCRT and SecureFX 7.3 and newer, keys larger than 2048 are availalble if needed.
 The following is an example of a key generated by SecureCRT.

 ---- BEGIN SSH2 PUBLIC KEY ---- AAAAB3NzaC1kc3MAAACBAKoxPsYlv8Nu+fncH2ouLiqkuUNGIJo8iZaHdpDABAvCvLZn jFPUN+SGPtzP9XtW++2q8khlapMUVJS0OyFWgl0ROZwZDApr2olQK+vNsUC6ZwuUDRPV fYaqFCHrjzNBHqgmZV9qBtngYD19fGcpaq1xvHgKJFtPeQOPaG3Gt64FAAAAFQCJfkGZ e3alvQDU8L1AVebTUFi8OwAAAIBk9ZqNG1XQizw4ValQXREczlIN946Te/1pKUZpau3W iiDAxTFlK8FdE2714pSV3NVkWC4xlQ3x7wa6AUXIhPdLKtiUhTxtctm1epPQS+RZKrRI XjwKL71EO7UY+b8EOAC2jBNIRtYRy0Kxsp/NQ0YYzJPfn7bqhZvWC7uiC+D+ZwAAAIEA mx0ZYo5jENA0IinXGpc6pYH18ywZ8CCI2QtPeSGP4OxxOusNdPskqBTe5wHjsZSiQr1g b7TCmH8Tr50Zx+EJ/XGBU4XoWBJDifP/6Bwryejo3wwjh9d4gchaoZNvIXuHTCYLNPFo RKPx3cBXHJZ27khllsjzta53BxLppfk6TtQ= ---- END SSH2 PUBLIC KEY ----